Oakley Fairway Stand Bag Review

 Let's start at the top and work our way down.
 The 7" opening is divided into 5 slots and holds a complete set of clubs easily.
 Although the dividers are not sewn all the way down, I never had a problem getting clubs out or putting them back in.
 In fact, I also have an Orange Whip training stick and alignment rods in my bag and everything moves in and out quite easily.
 A large handle with Oakley's patented Octostick grip makes lifting this bag effortless.

 On the front are two pockets - one for golf balls and a second just behind it that's an insulated cooler.
-Add bonus - this section of the nag completely unzips, making it a lot easier to ice down your favorite libations and zip it back into position on the bag.
+Add bonus - this section of the bag completely unzips, making it a lot easier to ice down your favorite libations and zip it back into position on the bag.
+It also makes cleaning out the cooler after your round that much easier.
 The seventh pocket is located just below the water bottle pocket and is perfect for tees, pencils and ball markers.
 The left side has a pad for the hip, to make the carrying process that much more comfortable.

 To me, the key component to any stand bag is the stand.
 Most of the bags I've had in the past have given out, the legs splayed out like Bambi on a bender.
 The mechanics and guts of the kick stand system are hidden behind a layer of fabric, meaning they won't get caught up on anything, say when you pull it in and out of the trunk (based on past experiences).
 The kick stand system and spring seems to be pretty durable.

-Article Tags: Oakley, golf nag, stand bag, Oakley Fairway Stand Bag
+Article Tags: Oakley, Oakley Golf Bag, Oakley Fairway Stand Bag

 David Theoret has been in the golf and golf travel industry for over 10 years, primarily selling online advertising.
 For the past seven years, he has also been a golf writer, reviewing golf courses, resorts, destinations, equipment, golf apparel, and training aids - the latter of which never seems to help.
 David's articles and reviews have been posted on many golf travel and equipment websites.